Untangling Japan’s Inkan System

 Mapping the correct inkan to each procedural document is another critical step.
 In Japan, regulatory filings, company registrations, contract executions, and banking operations all have specific seal requirements.
 For instance, company registration forms always require the registered jitsuin, a requirement detailed by JETRO and the Tokyo One-Stop Business Establishment Center.
 Using the wrong seal can lead to immediate rejection or significant processing delays.
 Internal procedures may also dictate different inkan types based on document sensitivity or audit requirements.

 Global founders and lean teams should plan for these requirements to avoid unnecessary administrative setbacks.
-Creating a matrix that maps business processes to the appropriate seal type is a best practice, ensuring the right seal is ready at every critical step—from partnership agreements and bank account openings to regulatory filings.
+Creating a matrix that maps business processes to the appropriate seal type is a best practice, ensuring the right seal is ready at every critical step—from partnership agreements and bank account openings to post-incorporation filing requirements.

 Stamp placement and red ink norms